Vuenc/ML3D-Lecture-Notes/06 - Learning on Different 3D Representations.md

 Put in multiple images from the same object, put them through CNN.
 Idea: maybe one view is surer than another, and can provide more information.

 Actually outperforms approaches with 3D inputs because of more training data.
+(Note: possibly only back then, not now)

 ![[mvcnn.png]]